 It’s that time of the year again when city streets are all lit up and there is a dizzying array of things to do.
 If you’re lucky enough to be spending the holiday season at our HI USA hostels in San Francisco, you’ll not only find great in-house activities to keep you entertained and help you make friends with fellow travelers, but you’ll be fairly spoilt for choice for fun and free things to do in the city.

-The only thing better than getting to know a new city when you’re travelling is getting to know your fellow wanderers and the different places they are from.
-The absolute best part, though, is discovering that despite whatever differences you may have – language, fashion sense, or taste in music – you almost certainly have a few things in common, like a shared love of adventure and new experiences.
+The only thing better than getting to know a new city when traveling is getting to know your fellow wanderers and the different places they are from.
+The absolute best part, though, is discovering that despite whatever differences you may have – language, fashion sense or taste in music – you almost certainly have a few things in common, like a shared love of adventure and new experiences.